 Big scale battle scenes briefly inject some energy, and there is also a jot of juice provided when Lee Marvin is on hand.
 He has a drinking contest and foot race with Clift that can provoke unintentional horselaffs.

 Critics dumped on it, yet the Oscars nominated Taylor for Best Actress (she lost to Joanne Woodward playing another disturbed lady in The Three Faces Of Eve—fellow nominee Anna Magnani bested them both in Wild Is The Wind) and the film for Costume Design, Art Direction and Music Score.
-It made $9,080,000, coming in 5th for the year, but costing as much as it did it went $484,000 red for MGM.
+It made $9,080,000, coming in 5th for the year, but costing as much as it did went $484,000 red for MGM.
 The studio also tripped up that same year, with another attempt to re-ignite their Civil War luck from Gone With The Wind, the florid Band Of Angels, with Clark Gable.

-With Nigel Patrick, Rod Taylor, Agnes Moorehead, Walter Abel, Jarma Lewis, Tom Drake, DeForest Kelley, Rhys Williams, Russell Collins, James Griffith and Gardner McKay.
+In support are Nigel Patrick, Rod Taylor, Agnes Moorehead, Walter Abel, Jarma Lewis, Tom Drake, DeForest Kelley, Rhys Williams, Russell Collins, James Griffith and Gardner McKay.